 By following the guidelines in this document an individual pinioning a bird will not be considered to have committed an act of cruelty as defined in section 4(2) of the Prevention of Cruelty to Animals Act 1979.

-The following guidelines were approved on 7 June 1995 by the NSW Animal Welfare Advisory Council and are referred to in Clause 8A of the Prevention of Cruelty to Animals (General) Regulation 1996.
+The following guidelines were approved on 7 June 1995 by the NSW Animal Welfare Advisory Council.

 Under section 4(2) of the Prevention of Cruelty to Animals Act, 1979, an offence has been committed if an animal is "unreasonably, unnecessarily or unjustifiably: beaten, kicked, killed, wounded, pinioned, mutilated, maimed, abused, tormented, tortured, terrified or infuriated".